abhishek-coderX/devTinder/Notes.md

 res.send karne ke baad next  rote again kuch send nahi kar sakta kyuki alredy send hogaya hai response tcp connection banta hai and send hota hai than close ho jata hai

+// next part
+thses function which we are calling routes put in middle are called middlewares when request send to express it will match and if match it will send the response and go no further

+//get /user=>middlewarechain=>request handler(wo wala route jo response send kar rah ahi matlab request handle kar raha hai)

+-what is middlewares read about itrt and
+-how espress jswork behind the scene to handle request -differenece between app.use and app.all both are almost same but needs -write a dummy auth middleware for admin
+-write a dummy auth middleware for user except login